FaBrand/bazel-learning/config_test/README.md

 # Learning:
 This Config is not triggered by the --config=fail passed via the command line it triggers once the defines match the values.
+The --config option only selects the appropriate calls which are stored in the .bazelrc

 With this the test fails